-Following oral and intravenous administration, MMF undergoes complete conversion to MPA, the active metabolite.
-In 12 healthy volunteers, the mean absolute bioavailability of oral MMF relative to intravenous MMF was 94%.
-Two 500 mg mycophenolate mofetil tablets have been shown to be bioequivalent to four 250 mg phenolate mofetil capsules.
-Five mL of the 200 mg/mL constituted mycophenolate mofetil oral sus have been shown to be bioequivalent to four 250 mg capsules.
+12.2 Pharmacodynamics There is a lack of information regarding the pharmacodynamic effects of MMF ollowing oral and intravenous administration, MMF undergoes complete conversion to MPA, the active metabolite.
+In 12 healthy volunteers, the mean absolute bigavailability of oral MMF relative to intravenous MMF was 94%.
+Two 500 mg mycophenolate mofetil tablets have been shown to be bioequivalent to four 250 mg mycophenolate mofetil capsules.
+Five mL of the 200 mg/mL constituted mycophenolate mofetil oral suspension have been shown to be bioequivalent to four 250 mg capsules